This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 As a beginner, you are going to want to stick with mostly flat water that is calm.
 This will give you the opportunity to get used to paddling and controlling the kayak without the force of the water making it more difficult.
 If you have never gone kayaking before, it is imperative that you go with another person so that you are not alone on the water if the kayak capsizes.

 As your kayaking skills improve, you are going to want to tackle more complex bodies of water.
 This could mean kayaking on flat lakes as well as moving on to rivers that have a bit of a current.
 Coastal areas with mild waves could also be considered, but make sure the movement of the water is not too rough so that you will be able to handle it until your skills are more advanced.
 Try to find water that is not too rocky so that you don’t have to make tough maneuvers in the water at a moment’s notice.
+It is also important that you survey the area you want to paddle and have a few experienced buddies go with you as well.

 Advanced kayakers may want to consider trying out more difficult rapids and waves that will be more challenging to conquer.
 Rocks and ledges can be found in the water, but make sure that you have the tools to manage these obstacles.
 Even as an advanced kayaker, you will still want to avoid violent rapids and steep drops that could put you in harm’s way.
 Only experts should attempt this type of water, and every precaution should be taken in advance to make sure that you are safe if something goes wrong in the water.